Guides

 ✅ Pros

-• 90% tungsten with premium black coating
+• 90% tungsten with a grip-enhancing black coating

 • Designed by a two-time PDC World Champion

-• Iconic Snakebite branding and flights
+• Iconic Snakebite branding on the flights

 • Motivating to throw what a world champion throws

-• Excellent barrel shape for consistent grip
+• Excellent barrel shape for a consistent hold

 ❌ Cons